 Rescue, Rehabilitate, Rehome

 The DSPCA rescues, rehabilitates and rehomes over 2,500 animals each year through our services in the community.
-Our team of animal welfare inspectors and call-centre receive thousands of calls annually from members of the public alerting us to situations of animals that need our help.
+Our team of animal welfare inspectors and call-center receives thousands of calls annually from members of the public alerting us to situations of animals that need our help.
 We help all animals both domestic and wildlife.

-Our vet team work 7 days a week providing veterinary care, lifesaving surgeries and perform over 3000 neutering operations through our neutering programmes each year.
+Our vet team works 7 days a week providing veterinary care, lifesaving surgeries and performs over 3000 neutering operations through our neutering programmes each year.
 They also provide ongoing care and veterinary support to over 300 animals in our fostering programme.